Wadi Hilweh: Development projects

 A US$60–66 million project to construct a 1.4 km cable-car running from the First Station compound, passing over the neighborhoods of Abu Tor and the Valley of Hinnom, then through the Mount Zion parking lot and ending at the Kedem visitor center in Silwan/City of David was put on hold following a judgement by the Israeli High Court on 24 February 2021.
-Since 2019, the court has several times examined petitions against the project, which is closely connected with Elad.
-Israeli authorities were given until 22 April to provide explanations to the Court on various matters.
+Since 2019, the court has examined multiple petitions against the project, which is closely connected with Elad.
+The court gave until 22 April to provide a response to the petitions.
+The court rejected petitions against the project in 2022.
+However, the project remained stuck due in 2024 over failure to find an international company interested in it.

-Elad is planning the construction of a 16,000 m^{2} structure on the opposite side of the Wadi Hilweh Street, at the former Givati parking lot, the "Kedem Compound", which was approved in April 2014, a project that was denounced by UNESCO in October 2016.
+The Israel Nature and Parks Authority and Elad were planning the construction of a 16,000 m^{2} new large visitor center to accommodate the large increase in tourists to the area.
+It was to be located on the opposite side of the Wadi Hilweh Street, at the former Givati parking lot, the "Kedem Compound."
+It was given preliminary approval in April 2014.
+The project was denounced by UNESCO in October 2016.
+A series of archaeological discoveries were made at the Givati Parking Lot dig after the initial project approval.
+As of early 2026, the project has not been able to proceed and the foundation is "still grappling with how best to open up the cramped quarters of the cultic installation to a flood of pilgrims."